H. E. Bates: Personal life

 In 1931, he married Madge Cox, who lived two streets away from him in his native Rushden.
-They relocated to the village of Little Chart in Kent and bought an old granary and this together with an acre of garden they converted into a home.
+They moved to the village of Little Chart in Kent and bought an old granary and this together with an acre of garden they converted into a home.
 Bates was a keen and knowledgeable gardener who wrote many books on flowers.
 The Granary remained their home for the whole of their married life.

 They had two sons and two daughters: Ann, Judith, Richard and Jonathan.
 Jonathan Bates was nominated for an Academy Award for his sound work on the 1982 movie Gandhi.
-Richard became a television producer,.
-Bates's granddaughter, Victoria Wicks is an actor and script consultant.
+Richard became a television producer, Bates's granddaughter, Victoria Wicks, is an actress and script consultant.

 Death and honours

-Bates died on 29 January 1974 in Canterbury, Kent, aged 68.
+Bates died of Kidney failure on 29 January 1974 in Canterbury, Kent, aged 68.
 A prolific and successful author, his greatest success was posthumous, with the television adaptations of his stories The Darling Buds of May and its sequels as well as adaptations of My Uncle Silas, A Moment in Time, Fair Stood the Wind for France and Love for Lydia.
-In his home town of Rushden, H.E.
-Bates has a road named after him to the west of the town, leading to the local leisure centre.
+In his home town of Rushden, Bates has a road named after him, leading to the leisure centre.
 His archive is held at the Harry Ransom Center at the University of Texas at Austin.

-After Bates' death Madge relocated to a bungalow, which had originally been a cow byre, next to the Granary.
+After Bates's death Madge moved to a bungalow, which had originally been a cow byre, next to the Granary.
 She died in 2004 at the age of 95.